microsoft/hlsl-specs/reports/Overload-Resolution.md

   warn about deprecation in 202x pending removal in 202y.
 * The third category of overloads should be left out from Clang and produce errors when migrating from DXC to Clang.

+As the recommended approach the following issues have been filed:
+* [[HLSL] max and min overloads with mixed scalar and vector arguments](https://github.com/llvm/llvm-project/issues/128231)
+* [[HLSL] clamp overloads with mixed scalar vector operands](https://github.com/llvm/llvm-project/issues/128230)
+* [[HLSL] Compatibility overloads for integer operations](https://github.com/llvm/llvm-project/issues/128229)
+* [[HLSL] hlsl202x double compatability overloads](https://github.com/llvm/llvm-project/issues/128228)
+* [[HLSL] Add bool compatibility overloads](https://github.com/llvm/llvm-project/issues/92941)
+* [[HLSL] select not resolving correctly for complex cases](https://github.com/llvm/llvm-project/issues/126570)

+Should the missing overloads for the third class of methods prove to be a significant burden for adoption they could be added under an additional opt-in compatibility mode.